-The Golden Mosque, otherwise known as the Masjid al-Dahab, is located in the abundantly Muslim section of the district of Quiapo in Manila, Philippines and is considered to be the largest mosque in Metro Manila.
-It is constructed with a dome, and the Golden Mosque is painted dominantly in gold.
+The Manila Golden Mosque and Cultural Center, otherwise known as the Masjid al-Dahab, is located in the abundantly Muslim section of the district of Quiapo in Manila, Philippines and is considered to be the largest mosque in Metro Manila.
+Its most prominent feature is its golden dome, explaining its name.

-A mix of foreign and local influences is incorporated in the mosque.
-Its dome and former minaret are patterned after structures in the Middle East, whereas its geometric designs borrow a great deal from the colors and variations of Maranao, Maguindanao, and Tausug art.
-The Golden Mosque's style and design is very much in line with typical Arab architecture; pointed arches, multitudes of columns, gold finishes, ornate iron works, colorful mosaic walls, dome and minarets.
+A mix of foreign and local influences is incorporated into the mosque.
+Its dome and former minaret are patterned after structures in the Middle East, while its geometric designs borrow a great deal from the colors of Maranao, Maguindanao, and Tausug art.
+The Golden Mosque's style and design are very much in line with typical Arab architecture, with pointed arches, multitudes of columns, gold finishes, ornate iron works, colorful mosaic walls, a dome, and minarets.